Local network connectivity for Outposts servers - AWS Outposts

 • Outposts registration endpoint

 The service link connection must have public DNS available for the Outpost to discover its registration endpoint in the AWS Region.
-The connection can have a NAT device between the Outpost server and the registration endpoint.
+The connection can have a NAT device between the Outposts server and the registration endpoint.
 For more information about the public address ranges for AWS, see AWS IP address ranges in the Amazon VPC User Guide and AWS Outposts endpoints and quotas in the AWS General Reference.

 To register the server, open the following network ports: